shraddhaKodes/EasyByts_Module2/README.md

 ## Event Management System

 ### 📌 Project Overview
 The **Event Management System** is a web application that allows users to browse, book, and manage event registrations.
-It includes user authentication, event listings, Cloudinary-based image uploads, and an admin panel for event management.
+It includes user authentication, event listings, Cloudinary-based image uploads, and an dashboard page  for user  event management.

 ### 🚀 Tech Stack
 - **Frontend:** React.js, Tailwind CSS